HammerLabML/FairnessInWDNs/README.md

-# Fairness-Enhancing Ensemble Classification in Water Distribution Networks
+# Fairness-enhancing Ensemble Classification in Water Distribution Networks
 This repository contains the implementation of the methods proposed in the paper ["Fairness-enhancing Ensemble Classification in Water Distribution Networks"](Paper.pdf) by Janine Strotherm and Barbara Hammer.

 ## Abstract